open-policy-agent/opa-envoy-plugin/README.md

 ```

 Below is the Istio mesh config.
 Notice the value of the _mixerCheckServer_
 field is the plugin's address.
+This demo uses Istio 0.7.1.

 ```bash
 ################################